 In a fictional translator’s note, professor of Japanese History Jakob Haarhuis writes that, at the age of fourteen, his father brought him from their home in the Netherlands to Kyoto, Japan.
 While in Kyoto, they saw geisha in beautiful kimono (traditional full-length robes) dance in a performance at the city’s foremost theater.
 At the time, Haarhuis had no idea that nearly fifty years later, he would record the memoirs of the famous Kyoto geisha Sayuri Nitta.
 While there have been many magazine articles about Sayuri’s life, Haarhuis says that her memoirs—which he has translated as the book that follows—mark the first time people will see the world from her perspective.

-By beginning the novel with a fictional translator’s note, Arthur Golden creates the illusion that Sayuri’s memoirs are a nonfictional retelling of her experiences as a geisha rather than a fictional product of Golden’s imagination.
+By beginning the novel with a fictional translator’s note, Arthur Golden (the author of Memoirs of a Geisha) creates the illusion that Sayuri’s memoirs are a nonfictional retelling of her experiences as a geisha rather than a fictional product of Golden’s imagination.
 Thus, in its first pages, the novel sets up the theme of Beauty, Artifice, and Truth by using this note as an “artifice” – which is a clever device used to trick or deceive others – to make the following stories seem more true.
 This is the first of many artifices we will encounter in the novel.

 Haarhuis writes that if Sayuri hadn’t immigrated to New York City in 1956, then she might never have had the freedom to reflect on the years she spent as a geisha.
 Though geisha don’t make any formal vow of silence about the men they entertain, most geisha are very tightlipped about their experiences.
 They fear to reveal secrets about powerful Japanese men who have the power to ruin a geisha’s career and reputation.
 But since Sayuri lived in the U.S., she was free to tell her stories openly without fear of reprisal.

 Traditional codes of conduct in geisha culture prevent a geisha from speaking her mind, thus indicating the sexist oppressiveness of Japanese society at this time.
-Unable to speak publically about their lives, geisha do not have the freedom to express their personal narratives through the act of storytelling.
-Golden himself, however, ended up “outing” the real-life geisha he interviewed for the book, even after she specifically requested to remain anonymous.
+Unable to speak publicly about their lives, geisha do not have the freedom to express their personal narratives through the act of storytelling.

 Haarhuis did not meet Sayuri until 1985, when a mutual friend introduced the two in New York.
 As their friendship grew, Haarhuis asked if he could record her incredible life story.
 Sayuri agreed.
 Over the course of eighteen months, she dictated her memoirs.
 After completing the project, Haarhuis asked her why she agreed to let him record her memoirs.
 Sayuri’s only response was that she had nothing else to do in her old age.
 Haarhuis writes that he will leave it up to the reader to decide if her motives were as simple as that.